TheeMattOliver/gatsby-intl-flicker-demo/README.md

 <!-- START -->
 <h1 align="center">
-  Demoing some page flicker with Gatsby, `gatsby-plugin-intl`, Tailwind, and some SSR stuff.
+  Demoing page flicker with Gatsby & `gatsby-plugin-intl` as locale is pushed onto route.
 </h1>

 ## Here's what's going on

-1.  **Static image flickers.**
+**Static image flickers.**

-Watch the dummy logo png in the Header.
-Open to ideas for how to fix this.
+Watch the logo png in the Header.
+Using ` Open to ideas for how to fix this.

-1.  **Pages flicker as `gatsby-plugin-intl` pushes the locale path onto the route.**
+**Pages flicker as `gatsby-plugin-intl` pushes the locale path onto the route.**

 Open to ideas for how to fix this.